longy011/streamlitApp-docker/README.md

 # streamlitApp-docker
-A test streamlit app for making a docker image and deploying on GCP
+A test streamlit app for making a docker image and deploying on GCP.